ITmaze/remote-docker/README.md

 - Fair warning: This isn't feature complete and probably kills kittens.
 - Until a few days ago this was a set of scripts on my workstation.
 Today it's a github project.
 If you break it, you get to keep both parts.
 - Naming isn't consistent.
-- I've been experimenting with ``docker-compose`` using the same mechanism.
 - There are times when a command doesn't "come back", likely the Docker console is "helping".
 You can kill the Docker container from another shell using ``docker ps`` and ``docker kill``.
 - I have tested this on a bare machine to ensure that it should work for you out of the box, but it might not.
 If it doesn't please file an issue and I'll have a look.
 - Feel free to get in touch, but if you want to fix something or suggest a feature, please create an issue or supply a patch.